plperez626/MLOps-Introductory-Course-on-GCP/notes.md

 Focus on GCP :

-TFX = ML E2E platform
+- TFX = ML E2E platform

-Applications: for broad use cases
+- Applications: for broad use cases

-Compatible infrastructures : For GCP and on-premise
+-Compatible infrastructures : For GCP and on-premise

-Completely opensourced in 2019 : used at Alphabet of course but also Spotify, Twitter, Airbus
+- Completely opensourced in 2019 : used at Alphabet of course but also Spotify, Twitter, Airbus

 ![alt text](image.png)